 Art.
 3 – Eligibility

 In Conflict is an international open call to all photographers, artists and creatives using photography, regardless of age, sex, experience, occupation or geographic location.
 It is possible to participate as an individual or as a group.
-Photographic images included in projects must have been taken within the last 10 years, and can or cannot have been exhibited before or presented in other prizes.
+Photographic images must have been taken within the last 10 years, and can have been exhibited before or presented in other prizes.